Code of ethics

 D. Communication

-Members of the United Sates Judo Association have a duty to communicate honestly and openly with the organization and its members.
+Members of the United States Judo Association have a duty to communicate honestly and openly with the organization and its members.
 It is inconsistent with this obligation for any member to:

 1. Misrepresent competitive achievements, professional qualifications, education, experience, eligibility, criminal record, or affiliations.